Highway-Kebabbery/Sample-Point-Transfer-Excel-SMLIMS/README.md

 ## Technologies
-* **AutoHotKeys (AHK):** AutoHotKeys was chosen because I did not have access to any sort of API for the information management system software.
+* **AutoHotkey (AHK):** AutoHotkey was chosen because I did not have access to any sort of API for the information management system software.
 As such, I wasn't able to communicate directly with the software and had to resort to a macro.
 I have used AHK in the past to great effect and I was already fairly familiar with the capabilities.
 I did not need anything more complicated than AHK to solve this problem.

 ## Collaborators:
 I developed this simple script by myself.